 11/ Migration, asylum and border management

-of all benchmarks of the Visa Liberalisation action plan; effectively implement the EU-Georgia Mobility Partnership, Georgia's Migration Strategy 2016-2020 and Georgia's State Border Management Strategy 2014-2018 and the respective accompanying Action Plans;
+[EU: Ensure sustained respect] of all benchmarks of the Visa Liberalisation action plan [EU: as required by the revised visa waiver suspension mechanism]; effectively implement the EU-Georgia Mobility Partnership, Georgia's Migration Strategy 2016-2020 and Georgia's State Border Management Strategy 2014-2018 and the respective accompanying Action Plans;

 12/ Education, employment, innovation and youth

-Improve overall education performance through a comprehensive education reform; and develop a strategic approach to employment and vocational education and training (VET); develop a vision and strategy for supporting the development of Georgian Innovation policy
+Improve overall education performance through a comprehensive education reform; and develop a strategic approach to employment and vocational education and training (VET); develop a vision and strategy for supporting the development of Georgian Innovation policy; [EU: implement social reforms (predominantly pensions, healthcare, social welfare and core labour rights).]

 Democracy, Human Rights, Good Governance and Strengthening Institutions

-Political dialogue and cooperation towards reforms in the framework of this Association Agenda seek to strengthen respect for democratic principles, the rule of law and good governance, human rights and fundamental freedoms, including the rights of persons belonging to minorities as enshrined in the core UN and Council of Europe Conventions and related protocols and to contribute to consolidating domestic political reforms, in particular through approximating with the EU acquis communautaire.
+Political dialogue and cooperation towards reforms in the framework of this Association Agenda seek to [EU: further] strengthen respect for democratic principles, [EU: such as political pluralism, inclusiveness in decision making and separation of powers / checks and balances and cooperation with the opposition] [GE: such as political pluralism, inclusiveness in decision making and separation of powers / checks and balances and cooperation with the opposition], the rule of law and good governance, human rights and fundamental freedoms, including the rights of persons belonging to minorities as enshrined in the core UN and Council of Europe Conventions and related protocols and to contribute to consolidating domestic political reforms, in particular through approximating with the EU acquis communautaire.

 The dialogue and cooperation will cover the following areas: